Akash-Bharambe/PG-DAC/SQL/DBMS.md

 ### Types of SQL Statements

+- SQL commands are instructions.
+It is used to communicate with the database.
+It is also used to perform specific tasks, functions, and queries of data.
+- SQL can perform various tasks like create a table, add data to tables, drop the table, modify the table, set permission for users.
 - Here are five types of widely used SQL queries.
   - Data Definition Language **(DDL)**
   - Data Manipulation Language **(DML)**